NuGet/docs.microsoft.com-nuget/docs/Guides/Create-UWP-Controls.md

 ## Add toolbox/assets pane support for XAML controls

-To have a XAML control appear in the XAML designer’s toolbox in Visual Studio, create a `VisualStudioToolsManifest.xml` file in the root of the `tools` folder of your package project.
+To have a XAML control appear in the XAML designer’s toolbox in Visual Studio, and the Assets pane of Blend, create a `VisualStudioToolsManifest.xml` file in the root of the `tools` folder of your package project.
 This file is not required if you don’t need the control to appear in the designer.

 ```
 \build